rramchan12/HateSpeechDetection_ver2/prompt_engineering/README.md

 ### **Modular Design**

-- **PromptRunner**: Main orchestrator, handles CLI and coordinates all components
+- **PromptRunner**: Main orchestrator, handles CLI and coordinates all components with concurrent processing
-- **StrategyTemplatesLoader**: Encapsulates all strategy template logic and prompt extraction
+- **StrategyTemplatesLoader**: Encapsulates all strategy template logic and prompt extraction with custom file support
 - **UnifiedDatasetLoader**: Flexible data loading with sample size support for all sources
-- **AzureAIConnector**: YAML-based model configuration with environment variable support
+- **AzureAIConnector**: YAML-based model configuration with environment variable support and custom logging
-- **PersistenceHelper**: Handles file I/O and output organization in runId folders
+- **PersistenceHelper**: Handles file I/O and output organization in runId folders with incremental storage
-- **EvaluationMetricsCalc**: Dedicated metrics calculation from stored results
+- **EvaluationMetricsCalc**: Dedicated metrics calculation from stored results with rich reporting

+### **Concurrent Processing & Performance**

+- Multi-threaded execution with configurable worker pools and batch sizes
+- Intelligent rate limiting with exponential backoff and retry logic
+- Real-time progress monitoring and performance metrics
+- Memory-efficient incremental storage for large datasets
+- Adaptive throttling detection and response time monitoring

 ### **Incremental Storage**

 - Results are written incrementally during validation to avoid memory issues
 - Each sample result is immediately saved to CSV
 - Metrics are calculated from stored results, not in-memory data
-- Memory-efficient for large dataset processing
+- Memory-efficient for large dataset processing with thousands of samples

+### **File Logging & Audit Trail**

+- Complete execution logs written to runID folders
+- Rate limit header monitoring and Azure AI request tracking
+- Detailed error handling and retry logic status
+- No console output except runID for clean CI/CD integration

 ### **Robust Error Handling**